Portfolio manager’s Letter May 2011

 While the St Joe Company has shown an operating loss for the last three years, it has been able to build its cash position from $24 million at the end of 2007 to $216 million at the end of 1st quarter of 2011.
 At the same time, it decreased debt from $541 million to $29 million even as its annual revenue has dropped by 73%.

 In 2010, St Joe Company’s total revenue was about $100 million, granted a significant decline from $500 million in 2006.
 Still, it seems to me that St Joe Company would have been a better short at $85 in 2005 than it is today at $25.
 With a positive cash flow and a strong balance sheet in the face of a terrible real estate market, it seems like it would be easy to find a weaker company to short.

 Of 2010’s $100 million in revenue only about 39% is from real estate sales with most of the rest coming from resort club revenues which have been fairly stable over the last three years, and timber sales which actually showed a small increase last year.

-I spent a good deal of time driving the area and it is obvious that a lot of St. Joe Company’s land is very rural, and some of this has very little development potential.
+I spent a good deal of time driving the area and it is obvious that a lot of St Joe Company’s land is very rural, and some of this has very little development potential.
 On the other hand, their beach front property is extremely valuable and their 70,000 acres around the new Panama City Airport has potential for commercial and industrial development.
 While the airport is in the country now, it is only a few miles from West Bay, a large body of water that opens to the Gulf and includes the Port of Panama City.
-Most of the land between the airport and the bay is owned by St. Joe Company.
+Most of the land between the airport and the bay is owned by St Joe Company.